-- Receiving material against sales order processing, material requirement, subcontracting, gate pass and production requisition.
+- Receiving material against sales order processing, material requirement, subcontracting, gate pass, and production requisition

-- Landed rate of items.
+- Landed rate of items

-- Consolidation of all warehouses.
+- Consolidation of all warehouses

-- Consolidation at any level of the company hierarchy.
+- Consolidation at any level of the company hierarchy

-ERP inventory module covers all stock related functions of an organization.
+The inventory module in ERP covers all stock-related functions of an organization.
 Stock management and valuation activities.

 Cloud-Based Inventory Management

 A cloud-based ERP system utilizes the power of accessing the cloud space from any device.
-Multiple inventories located at various locations are manageable from a single location.
+As a result, multiple inventories located at various locations are manageable from a single location.

-- Track each step and process of your inventory and warehouse.
+- Track each step and process of your inventory and warehouse

 - It creates inventory valuations of items.
 It uses the replacement cost, accounting cost, special cost, and average cost.

-- Reduced the loose and can identify the expired goods.
+- Reduced the loose and can identify the expired goods

-Unleashing the Power of IoT and Blockchain in ERP System
+IoT and Blockchain in Inventory Management

 Current ERP systems are ineffective in tracking real-time data automatically.
-Though the systems store data in them, it requires a human invention to enter the data.
+Though the systems store data, it requires a human invention to enter the data.

-An efficient and optimized inventory system can reduce the cost of the inventory.
+An efficient and optimized inventory system can reduce the inventory cost.
 The ERP inventory management system manages the details of individual items.